Academic Domain: Effective Decisions

 - Use literary works or historical documents to discuss if the choices made were rational or rationalizations.

 - Explain and illustrate how different decisions can lead to alternative outcomes.

 - Review the actions of celebrities who are notorious in the press for behaving badly, and create the best possible result mind maps for how things could have turned out.

 - Demonstrate to students how to gather and analyze information.

 - Journal as to how responsible decision–making affects interpersonal and group relationships.

 - Interview someone you think displays ethical actions.

-Learning Objective: To provide understanding of priorities, questioning, ranking and what constitutes a good decision
+Learning Objective: To provide an understanding of priorities, questioning, ranking, and what constitutes a good decision

 - Choose a decision–making scenario to analyze and have students apply a decision–making model to the scenario.
 Ask students to: